Knowledge & FAQ

 Can a swimming pond be converted into a natural pool?

-Yes, in general this is possible.
+Yes, in principle this is possible.
 It is important that the planting zones of the swimming pond are separated from the natural pool.
-We or a Hydrobalance partner in your area will be happy to provide you with more details.
+We will be happy to provide information on the details or Hydrobalance partner in your neighbourhood.

-What kind of water is used to fill a Hydrobalance natural pool?
+What water is used to fill a Hydrobalance natural pool?

 Before filling a natural pool, the filling water must always be analysed in order to avoid any unpleasant effects during commissioning.
-A drinking water analysis is not sufficient, as it does not accurately determine the two most important water values for the satisfactory operation of a natural pool.
+A drinking water analysis is not sufficient, as this does not determine the two most important water values for the satisfactory operation of a natural pool accurately enough.

-The two important water values for a natural pool are the phosphorus value with a maximum value of 10 µg/l and the sulphate value.
-If the two values are too high, there is a possibility of treating the filling water.
+The two important water values for the natural pool are the phosphorus value with a maximum value of 10 µg/l and the sulphate value.
+If the two values are too high, there is the option of filling water treatment.

 Well water can also be used after it has been analysed and, if necessary, suitably treated.

-The use of rainwater is completely excluded, as many heavy metals accumulate in rainwater due to run-off over roof surfaces.
+The discharge of rainwater is completely ruled out, as many heavy metals accumulate in rainwater due to run-off over roof surfaces.

-Plants in a natural pool are only possible to a limited extent.
-As the standards prohibit the use of substrates, the plants are dependent on the nutrient supply from the water.
+Plants are only possible to a limited extent in the natural pool.
+As standards prohibit the use of substrates, the plants are dependent on the nutrient supply from the water.
 With the Hydrobalance system, the nutrient content in the water is kept so low that plants cannot survive.

-In contrast to swimming ponds, plants are not necessary for the natural pool to function.
+Unlike a swimming pond, plants are not necessary for a natural pool to function properly.

-If plants are desired for aesthetic reasons, there is the option of a combined natural pool.
+If plants are desired for visual reasons, there is the option of a combination natural pool.

 Can I keep fish in a natural pool?